ihuod/Steel-Plate-Defect-Prediction/README.md

 ## **Overview**

-This project focuses on building and optimizing machine learning models to predict the probabilities of 7 binary defect categories in steel plates.
-The dataset used for this project was derived from a deep learning model trained on the **Steel Plates Faults dataset** from UCI.
-The main objective is to maximize the **area under the ROC curve (AUC)** for the predictions of each defect category, averaged across all 7 targets.
+This project is dedicated to building and optimizing an ensemble of machine learning models to predict the probabilities of 7 binary defect categories in steel plates.
+The solution uses data from Kaggle and the original **Steel Plates Faults** dataset from UCI.
+The main goal is to maximize the **AUC ROC** for each defect category, averaged across all 7 targets.

-The competition dataset (both train and test) is similar, but not identical, to the original UCI dataset.
-Participants are encouraged to explore the original dataset to analyze differences and potentially improve performance by incorporating it into the training process.

----
+Both datasets are combined to improve model quality, with thorough data cleaning and advanced feature engineering.

 ## **Dataset Details**

 ### **Files**

-- **`train.csv`**: The training dataset containing features and 7 binary target columns:
+- **`train.csv`**: Training dataset with features and 7 binary target columns:
   - `Pastry`
   - `Z_Scratch`
   - `K_Scatch`